Prix CIRCOM Regional 2025 Entry Pack

 The programme may be linked in a studio or on location.
 If there is a studio element, judges will look for supporting contributions from cameras, sound, graphics, editing, opening titles sequence, studio set design and lighting.

 Where there is significant use of streaming or online availability, this should be demonstrated also to make clear the station’s intention to serve all in its region, not just those who choose to view a scheduled delivery to a TV set.
+The judges will value the programme and the service as a whole.
+One strong report alone, however good or exclusive, will not be enough – and there is a separate category of News Report to reward single stories.

-NEWS REPORT
+EITBNEWS REPORT

-This award is sponsored by EITB, Basque Country, Spain.
+This award is sponsored by EITB Basque Country Spain.

 Two entries permitted per regional station.